safdar-azeem/formash/README.md

 # How to reset the form state

-it's a function that you can get from the `useForm` hook. it's used to reset the form. it takes no arguments. just call it when you want to reset the form.
+it's a function that you can get from the `useForm` hook. it's used to reset the formValues and formErrors. it takes no arguments. just call it when you want to reset the form.

 ```javascript
 const { handleReset } = useForm(formSchema)